The Do-Over: Plot

-Shecky reveals that his house was also broken into recently.
+The trio pay a visit to Shecky, who reveals that his house was also broken into recently.
 The trio leave, deducing the cancer treatment formula is why men tried to kill them and broke into their homes.
 Charlie says they should forfeit it when they find it, which angers Max.
 While hacking Ronald's computer, Charlie discovers Max was one of Ronald's cancer patients.
 He also learns that Max and Becca have a young son, and realizes Max needs the cure to save his own life.

 Returning to Shecky's, Max thinks he is withholding the cure.
 Shecky has been shot, but before he dies, reveals the assassins were hired by Trojgaard, the world's largest chemotherapy company, to steal the cure and bury it.
 The Gymnast, still in the house, takes Max hostage.

 Meanwhile, Charlie realises the Jenga app on Butch's tablet actually holds the cure.
 He attempts to call Max, but The Gymnast destroys his phone as he tortures him.
 Heather then arrives at Shecky's, telling Max that she not only accepted a fortune from Trojgaard to bury the formula when Ronald refused, but also killed Ronald and Butch.

-Charlie calls Heather, who claims Max killed Shecky.
-When he arrives, realizing she's lying, he punches her in the face.
+Heather calls Charlie, who claims Max killed Shecky.
+They meet up and Charlie, realizing she's lying, he punches her in the face.
 She then holds him at gunpoint but, before she can shoot, Max knocks her down.
 Heather then aims at them both, but Becca shows up, beats her unconscious, and recovers the tablet.
 The police arrive, and when they draw their weapons, Becca accidentally throws the tablet into the bay as she puts up her hands.

-The tablet suffers irreparable damage, but Charlie backed up the formula on a USB.
+The tablet suffers irreparable damage, but Charlie backed up the formula on a USB, which he stored in his rectum.
 The men are pardoned for their crimes when they offer the cancer treatment as a bargaining chip.
-Charlie disguises himself as a zombie and gets revenge on Nikki, Ted-O and the twins.
-Charlie, Max, Becca, son and mother return to the mansion in Puerto Rico after Max is cured.
+Charlie disguises himself with zombie makeup and gets revenge on Nikki, Ted-O and the twins.
+Charlie, Max, Becca, son and mother returns to the mansion in Puerto Rico after Max is cured.
+The film ends with Charlie and Max jumping off a cliff into the sea.